kul-group/kulgroup-handbook/_docs/Essential Learning/kultools.md

 2. run file `00_make_molecule.py` by running `python3 00_make_molecule.py`
 3. verify that the file `start.traj` was created
 4. Verify that the correct header is being used for each cluster.
+5. Verify that the sys.path.insert() is set to wherever your kultools directory lives.
-5. run the second file with slurm by typing `sbatch 01_submit_job.py` (you might need a __init__.py file for kultools.py to be recognized as a module).
+6. run the second file with slurm by typing `sbatch 01_submit_job.py` (you might need a __init__.py file for kultools.py to be recognized as a module).
-6. Check the `job.out` and `job.err` files for errors
+7. Check the `job.out` and `job.err` files for errors

 # Adjusting parameters in submission script
 Kultools creates an object which contains all the relevant information needed to successfully run a DFT calculation using vasp.
 Below are some attributes of the KT class which can be adjusted for your specific system.

 ## Material type
 When creating and instance of the KT class, a structure_type must be specified.

-Available types.
+Available types:
 * zeo
 * mof
 * metal
 * gas-phase

-These structure type tags are helpful in setting vasp parameters that are appropriate for your system of choice
+These structure type tags are helpful in setting vasp parameters that are appropriate for your system of choice.
+See kultools.py to see the parameters set for each material type.
+See the 01_submit_job.py script for an example of how to set the structure_type.

+## Job type
+When running a DFT calculation in vasp, a calculation type must be specified.

+The following job types are available in the .set_calculation_type() module:
+* opt
+* opt_fine
+* vib
+* spe
+* md
+* solv
+* nebs and dimer will be available soon

+See the 01_submit_job.py script for an example of how to set the calculation type.

+## Structure selection

+See the 01_submit_job.py script for an example of how to set the structure.
+Make sure periodic boundary conditions are set.
+* atoms = io.read('start.traj')
+* atoms.pbc=True
+* kt.set_structure(atoms)

+## Additional parameters

+Any VASP parameters can be specified by using the .set_overall_vasp_params() module.
+Potential parameters that the user may want to specificy include but are not limitied to:
+* xc (the functional you wish to use)
+* ivdw (set this tag to include van der waals corrections, our group typically uses ivdw = 12)
+* nsw (number of steps)

+See vasp wiki for more information on various paramaters.